scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ### Writing to input stream

-You can write to instance input stream using our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).
+You can write to Instance input stream using our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).

 ## Transforming data
 Transforming data is really a combination of consuming and producing, usually with some logic in between.
 Let’s filter the incoming input stream of numbers to include only the even ones.
 We will also have to consider backpressure, because we are producing data.